Manisha11sep/graphql-mini/README.md

       films: {
         type: new GraphQLList(MovieType),
         resolve: (person) => {
-          return !person.films.length
+          // if films array is empty return an empty array return !person.films.length
           ? []
-          : person.films.map(film => {
+          // otherwise map over it and make the axios call for each link : person.films.map(film => {
             return axios.get(film).then(res => res.data)
           })